Culture of Mumbai: Music

 English music has a following and the city's local English rock base has grown considerably having their own bands.
 International music from Beyoncé Knowles, Bryan Adams, Iron Maiden, Eminem, and Enrique Iglesias are popular here and sometimes outsell the Bollywood albums.
 The rock/metal industry is active and is based in Mumbai and Pune.
 Independence Rock, popularly known as I-Rock in Mumbai and Pune Woodstock of Pune are two of the major rock festivals of the Mumbai-Poona rock circuit.

 Festivals and Events

 Religious

 Mumbai residents celebrate Indian celebrations and festivals.
-Holi, Diwali, Dussera, Ganesh Chaturthi and Maha Shivratri are some of the festivals in the city.
+Holi, Diwali, Dussera, Ganesh Chaturthi, Eid, Moharram and Maha Shivratri are some of the festivals in the city.

 Ganesh Chaturthi is one of the major festivals, celebrated in the city with great fervor.
 This festival involves the placing of an idol of Lord Ganesha in the house for either 1½, 3,5,7 or 11 days after which it is immersed in the ocean, after a colourful and noisy parade.
 This festival was started by Bal Gangadhar Tilak as a means of unifying all the people and emphasize the need for India's independence from the British.
 This is primarily celebrated by Maharashtrians, but almost all Mumbaikars participate in one way or another.
 Here, all the festivals are celebrated with great joy and happiness.